adsp-hyperfake/HyperFaaS/hyperFakeModel/neural-network/README.md

 For each function, we use [Optuna][0] to establish hyperparameters, then train and export the final model in the [ONNX][1] format.
 This can be done in a few steps:

 1. Copy the database (or databases) to train the models on to `./hyperFakeModel/training_dbs`.
-2. Run `just neural-clean` to prepare the `./hyperFakeModel/neural-network/models` folder.
+2. In the project root, run `just neural-clean` to prepare the `./hyperFakeModel/neural-network/models` folder.
 Its contents will get moved to a subfolder.
 3. Set up the venv by running `just neural-setup-venv`
-4. Optionally test the setup, e.g. by running `just neural-optuna-test echo`.
-This will perform a short Optuna optimization for the `echo` function and automatically cleans up after itself.
+4. Optionally test the setup, e.g. by running `just neural-optuna-test hyperfaas-echo`.
+This will perform a short Optuna optimization for the `hyperfaas-echo` function and automatically cleans up after itself.
 5. Establish the hyperparameters for each function.
-   In separate tmux windows, run the following commands (function name as specified in `data-providers` section in your config, e.g. `hyperfaas-bfs-json`):
+   In separate tmux windows, run the following command for each function (function name as specified in `data-providers` section in your config, e.g. `hyperfaas-bfs-json`):
    - `just neural-optuna <function-name>`

    This process can take many hours, depending on the hardware setup and size of the metrics database.
 6. Finally, train the models.
-   In separate tmux windows, run the following commands (function name as specified in `data-providers` section in your config, e.g. `hyperfaas-bfs-json`):
+   In separate tmux windows, run the following command for each function (function name as specified in `data-providers` section in your config, e.g. `hyperfaas-bfs-json`):
    - `just neural-train-model <function-name>`

-   This will result in a `$function.onnx` and `$function.onnx.data` file for each function.
+   This will result in a `$function.onnx` model file for each function.
 7. Copy the models to the target folder: `just neural-copy-models`

 ## Training on a subset of the training data